alncat/opusDSD/README.md

 | --tmp-prefix | the prefix of intermediate reconstructions, default value is ```tmp```.
 OPUS-DSD will output temporary reconstructions to the root directory of this program when training, whose names are ```$tmp-prefix.mrc``` |
 | --notinmem | include this arguement to let OPUS-DSD reading image stacks from hard disk during training, this is helpful when a huge dataset cannot fit in the memory |

-The plot mode will display the following images:
+The plot mode will ouput the following images in the directory where you issued the training command:

 <img width="553" alt="image" src="https://github.com/alncat/opusDSD/assets/3967300/68c08944-d096-42a2-bc2f-ec18584f319e">